DASDAE/dascore/docs/markdown/contributing.md

 ```

 The docs can then be accessed by double-clicking on the newly created html index at docs/_build/html/index.html.

+## Contributing to the documentation

+The documentation is primarily done in markdown but easily converted to jupyter notebooks using
+[jupytext](https://github.com/mwouts/jupytext).
+Feel free to make changes to the markdown then
+build with the following steps:

 ## General guidelines